Data Protection Information

 LinkedIn Corporation: Sharing on LinkedIn

-In part, information is transmitted to the parent company LinkedIn Corporation, headquartered in the USA, to other LinkedIn-companies and external partners of LinkedIn, each of which may be located outside the European Union.
-LinkedIn utilizes standard contractual clauses approved by the European Commission.
+Information is sometimes transmitted to the parent company LinkedIn Corporation, based in the USA, to other LinkedIn companies, and to external partners of LinkedIn, which may be located outside the European Union.
+LinkedIn uses standard contractual clauses approved by the European Commission for this purpose.

 7. YouTube